AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/premium.md

   ![Picture on how that data is sent.](export_data.png){ width="750" loading="lazy"}
 </figure>

+### Voting Bypass

+Any features that require voting (large graphs, `/online` with device information, `/leaderboard`) can be bypassed if you have Premium.
+This is useful if you want to use those features without having to vote every 12 hours.

 ## How to Get Playerlist Premium

 Now, you might be wondering how to get it, huh?